-Prior to joining Keker, Van Nest & Peters in the winter of 2016, he completed federal clerkships for Chief Judge Sharon Prost of the U.S. Court of Appeals for the Federal Circuit, and for Judge Richard Andrews of the U.S. District Court for the District of Delaware.
+Taylor Gooch represents clients in all facets of commercial litigation.
+Most recently his work has included successfully defending Comcast against patent claims in district court and before the ITC, defending a law firm against a malpractice suit, and settling a first-of-its-kind class action for disabled inmates in California.
+Prior to joining Keker, Van Nest & Peters he completed federal clerkships for Chief Judge Sharon Prost of the U.S. Court of Appeals for the Federal Circuit, and for Judge Richard Andrews of the U.S. District Court for the District of Delaware.

 We are defending Electronic Arts Inc. (EA) against claims that EA used the likenesses of retired NFL players in certain versions of EA’s successful Madden NFL franchise.
 We have won orders denying plaintiffs’ motion for class certification and granting EA partial summary judgment on Plaintiffs’ statutory right of publicity claim.
 Trial on plaintiffs’ remaining claims, which will test the limits of the First Amendment as it applied to expressive works, is set for the spring of 2018.